 For Reg D private placement covered securities, the Administrator may require:

-- Filing of a notice on SEC Form D
+- Filing of a notice (the federal Form D)

 - A consent to service of process signed by the issuer